-Basic Photography Course (4 Sessions)
+Foundation Photography Course

-Basic Photography Course Introduction
+Foundation Photography Course Introduction

 We kick off the course with a foundational understanding of photography.
 This session covers everything from the history and evolution of photography to breaking down the complexities of modern camera equipment.
 You will explore the impact of sensor sizes, dive into the world of camera jargon, and learn how to master key settings such as aperture, shutter speed, and ISO.
 We will also focus on composition techniques and understanding focal lengths, giving you a strong base to build upon.

-In the third session of our basic photography course at Fort Canning Park, participants will learn about lens perspective, symmetry, and reference lines in photography.
+In the third session of our foundation photography course at Fort Canning Park, participants will learn about lens perspective, symmetry, and reference lines in photography.
 They’ll explore how different lenses affect perspective and depth, using the park’s landscapes to practice these effects.
 The session will also cover symmetry, using Fort Canning’s structured gardens and paths to create balanced compositions.
 Finally, participants will work with reference lines like leading lines and horizon lines, utilizing the park’s features to guide the viewer’s eye through their photos.
 This hands-on practice will help students enhance their compositional skills in a scenic environment.

 Topics Covered